wp-plugins/wordpress-simple-survey/readme.txt

 9. Use the built-in WordPress editor to easily format or add photos to your questions

 == Changelog ==

+= 3.1.0 =
+* Added ability to put custom field answers into the auto-response email via shortcodes.

 = 3.0.2 =
 * Fixed minor bug in saving results without custom fields on some server configurations.